 In our system, cluster-head nodes shoulder two missions.
 One is maintaining a steady long-term connection with sensor nodes.
-Another mission is getting ready to build random shortterm connections with passing vehicles.
-Our goal is to design an appropriate broadcast protocol which is suitable for a steady long-term connection with sensor nodes as well as shortterm direct communication between cluster-head nodes and vehicles.
+Another mission is getting ready to build random short-term connections with passing vehicles.
+The goal of our protocol is to provide a steady long-term connection with sensor nodes as well as short-term direct communication between cluster-head nodes and vehicles.
 The different characteristics of two networks decide that the existing broadcast protocols are no longer suitable for the integrated network.

-For the first mission, how to ensure the random short-term connections with passing vehicles would not produce too much influence on the steady long-term connection is our main focus.
+For the first mission, how to ensure the random shortterm connections with passing vehicles would not produce too much influence on the steady long-term connection is our main focus.
 In a single WSN, multi-level μ TESLA can embody good characteristics like long-term and low-power.
 For sensor node networks, the high-level key chain's length is fixed based on the entire sensor network lifetime.
-However, the occasional exchanges of information with passing vehicles would bring some uncertainties to this length-fixed key chain.
+However, the occasional exchanges of information with passing vehicles would bring some uncertainties to this lengthfixed key chain.
 The random short-term connections require high delivery rate and short delay, which would result in overusing CDM_i as well as lack of high-level key chain.